CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 - An aggregator that encapsulates the Objects encountered by individuals at an Experience.
 See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedPhysicalResource

 ## Sight
-- A Person's Sense of Sight, noting the person and related phenomenon causing the sense.
+- An occurrence describing the factors surrounding a Person's sense of sight.
 See http://id.worldcat.org/fast/1167852

 ## Sound
-- A Person's Sense of Sound, noting the person and related phenomenon causing the sense.
+- An occurrence describing the factors surrounding a Person's sense of sound.
 See http://id.worldcat.org/fast/1127099

 ## Feel
-- A Person's Sense of Feel, noting the person and related phenomenon causing the sense.
+- An occurrence describing the factors surrounding a Person's sense of feel.
 See http://id.worldcat.org/fast/1153089

 ## Smell
-- A Person's Sense of Smell, noting the person and related phenomenon causing the sense.
+- An occurrence describing the factors surrounding a Person's sense of smell.
 See http://id.worldcat.org/fast/1121562

 ## Taste
-- A Person's Sense of Taste, noting the person and related phenomenon causing the sense.
+-An occurrence describing the factors surrounding a Person's sense of taste.
 See http://id.worldcat.org/fast/1143475

 ## Singing
 - The act of singing being performed by a Person or Persons.
 See http://id.worldcat.org/fast/1119311